 Kangaroo Dog c 1853

 The Kangaroo Dog was vital to the survival of our earliest settlers.
-Today he is but a distant memory.
-This article traces is history which, although it my sound distressing, is an integral part of early Australia.
+Today it is but a distant memory.
+This article traces its history which, although it my sound distressing, is an integral part of early Australia.
 The Kangaroo Dog certainly had all the essentials of becoming an iconic Australia pure breed.
 But its demise is a sad story of political correctness combined with the Great Australian Cringe.

 Early Australian History

 Kangaroo Dogs (Artist's Impression)

 In 1770 when Captain Cook and his crew of 85 people arrived in Botany Bay Australia the botanist Joseph Banks, had a pair of Greyhounds in his 'baggage'!
 As this was a Century before shotguns came into general use, squatters had to survive on whatever they could find to eat.
 A few years later Governor Phillip also brought Greyhounds with him when he colonised Sydney in 1788.
 As the First Fleet contained almost 1,000 people, it would be many years before farms could become sufficiently established to feed the growing white population.

 In the early days of Australia, when game was cheap and flour expensive, it was a common saying amongst the hospitable bushmen to their guests:

 'Pitch into the kangaroo, boys and spare the damper'

 Powder and shot were also very expensive then; so if it hadn't been for their kangaroo dogs, the bushmen and their friends would have had mighty little kangaroo to pitch into.
 So next to bullocks, stringybark, and greenhide, the kangaroo dog helped settle the country'.

 Kangaroo Dog and Wallaroo (Rock Wallaby) c 1840